Odyssey Case Search: mycase.in.gov (public.courts.in.gov/mycase)

 You will sign into mycase.in.gov with the same username and password that you use to sign into the Indiana Courts Portal.
 You may sign in with your attorney number and PIN instead.
 Make sure you include the hyphen in your attorney number (e.g., 12345-67).

 The mycase.in.gov website can be used with latest two versions of all major browsers.
-Internet Explorer 8 and earlier versions are not compatible with the site.
+Internet Explorer has been discontinued and is not compatible with the site.
+You will have the best experience with the site using the latest version of Chrome, Firefox, or Edge.

 Case information available at mycase.in.gov comes only from courts that use the state's Odyssey case management system.